-When you’ve come to the realization that you are being called into the mission field, there many things for which you need to prepare.
-Regardless of where they are traveling to or what their actual ministry will entail, there are five skills every missionary needs.
+When you’ve realized that you are being called into the missionary field, there are many things for which you need to prepare.
+Regardless of where they are traveling to or what their actual ministry will entail, there are ten skills every missionary needs.

 If you’ve ever tried to carry on a conversation with someone who doesn’t know your language, you can see how important language skills can be.
 While having a general knowledge of a language may at first appear to be sufficient, being able to comprehend many of the nuances of commonly used words is important.

 Even if you’re going to a location that shares your native language, remember there are probably differences in dialect, word usage, slang, and other linguistic elements.
 Take advantage of every opportunity to learn about the language of your future home.

 Missionaries can find themselves in all types of difficult situations because they have misunderstood some cultural aspect of their mission setting.
 It takes more than just reading a book about the culture of your new assignment.
 You need to develop the skill of paying close attention to everything that goes on around you.

 While you may have mastered the language, there are many subtle things that you need to be tuned into.
 Body language and other nonverbal communications are very important and can’t be ignored.
 It would be helpful if you could meet some people who are from the land you are going to before you finish your training.

 You’re going to find yourself in all types of situations.
 Something as simple as catching the bus between towns or villages can be a challenge.
 This is especially true if you find you’ve selected the wrong bus.
 If you have your own vehicle, you need to know how to service it and make basic repairs.
 There may not be a mechanic nearby for you to hire.